Last updated: 21.12.2021

 Please note that not all Senior World Cup and Grand Prix competitions will be nominated (ie contribute to points on the rankings).
 (IDENTIFIED SENIOR COMPETITIONS CHANGED TO NON-NOMINATED – BRITISH FENCING) BF will not necessarily prevent eligible athletes from travelling to non-nominated competitions but the risks (COVID, security) will be set out.
 (The Board of BF reserves the right to not enter a GBR squad to an event based on risk assessments).

-(Update 27/10 to note: Entry process for Non-Nominated – announcement here).
+(For information on the entry process for Non-Nominated – announcement here).

 Where an event is nominated, selection will take place around 5-6 weeks before the event where possible.
 Selection announcements may be delayed if we have not been provided with the ‘reglements’ (this is the document published by the organisers with information about the competition, often a lack of reglements can indicate a possible postponement or cancellation).